codeforamerica/brigade/README-Project-Search.md

 You can search by using the search bar or using the [q=bicycles](http://www.codeforamerica.org/brigade/projects?q=bicycles) parameter.
 You'll see the url of the site update to show your search.
 This is an exact match of the [cfapi search](http://www.codeforamerica.org/api/projects?q=bicycles).

 ### Org type
 You can filter the Project Search page to only show projects from certain types of organizations.
 This done by adding the parameter [org_type=Brigade](http://www.codeforamerica.org/brigade/projects?org_type=Brigade).
-Use the Organization Type buttons to see other examples
+The options are `Brigade`, `Code for All`, `Government`.

 ### Project Stages
 The majority of volunteer built civic tech projects are just experiments.
 They aren't much use to someone else.
 Showing a huge list of project with unknown impact isn't our goal.
 So we came up with Brigade [Project Stages](http://www.codeforamerica.org/brigade/projects/stages) to give some context to the big list of projects.
 The stages are very much in development and could [use your input](https://github.com/codeforamerica/brigade/milestones/project%20search).